-The income tax provisions for the three month periods ended September 29, 2013 and September 30, 2012 were affected by the non-controlling interest portion of our pre-tax income and a lower statutory tax rate for income subject to tax in Mexico as compared to the statutory tax rate for income subject to tax in the U.S.
+The income tax provisions for the three and six month periods ended December 29, 2013 and December 30, 2012 were affected by the non-controlling interest portion of our pre-tax income.
+Our income tax provision for the three and six month periods ended December 30, 2012 were also affected by a lower statutory tax rate for income subject to tax in Mexico as compared to the statutory tax rate for income subject to tax in the U.S.